PascalLeMerrer/blog-source/content/post/react-native-2.md

 var superagent = require('superagent');
 ```

 That's all!
-Now you are ready to make HTTP requests.
+Now we are ready to make HTTP requests.

-Now replace the constructor into `albumlist.js` by these three functions:
+Replace the constructor into `albumlist.js` by these three functions:

 ``` javascript
     constructor(props) {